seblaporte/k3s-at-home/README.md

 ### :robot:&nbsp; Automation

-- [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) is a very useful tool that when configured will start to create PRs in your Github repository when Docker images, Helm charts or anything else that can be tracked has a newer version.
+- [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) is a very useful tool that create PRs in this Github repository when Docker images, Helm charts or anything else that can be tracked has a newer version.
 The configuration for renovate is located [here](./.github/renovate.json5).

-- [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) will watch for new k3s releases and upgrade your nodes when new releases are found.
+- [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller)  watch for new k3s releases and upgrade your nodes when new releases are found.

-There's also a couple Github workflows included in this repository that will help automate some processes.
+A couple of Github workflows included in this repository help automate some processes.

 - [Flux upgrade schedule](./.github/workflows/flux-schedule.yaml) - workflow to upgrade Flux.
 - [Renovate schedule](./.github/workflows/renovate-schedule.yaml) - workflow to annotate `HelmRelease`'s which allows [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate) to track Helm chart versions.

-## :handshake:&nbsp; Thanks

-Big shout out to all the authors and contributors to the projects that we are using in this repository.